 Commercial Gillnet Fishery

-- Area: The Dalles and John Day Pools only
+- Area: John Day Pool and The Dalles Pool only

 - Allowable Sales: Sturgeon from 43 to 54 inches fork length*, salmon (any species), steelhead, walleye, bass, carp, catfish, shad, and yellow perch may be sold or kept for subsistence purposes.
 Fish landed during the open periods are allowed to be sold after the period concludes.

-Bonneville Pool Fishing Will Be Scheduled At A Later Date
+Additional Commercial Gillnet Fishing Time Is Expected.
+Fishery In Bonneville Pool Will Be Scheduled At A Later Date.

 Zone 6 Platform and Hook and Line Fishery